This site requires Javascript enabled to operate correctly. Please enable Javascript in your browser, or click here

 The red-shaked Doucs will undoubtedly be the highlight of the workshop.
 We will work hard to take advantage of all the opportunities possible, travel to restricted parts of the peninsula and use local scouts to find the Doucs quickly and efficiently.
 The expert local guides will choose our subjects considering location, weather, light and the behavior of the specific familes.

-Day 10 Departure
+Day 11 Departure

-Total Price: €7790 per person (single accommodations) for participants registering by May 31st, 2024;
+Total Price: €8990 per person (single accommodations)

-Deposit: €3790
+Deposit: €3990

-Maximum Number of Participants: 6 photographers (non-photographers are welcome at a reduced price, contact me for details)
+Maximum Number of Participants: 6 photographers (non-photographers are welcome at a reduced price, contact me for details).

 Workshop Price Includes